weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 fallen in the Schuylkill.
 And see here, old fellow, afterwards we'll have a talk.
 I want everything, everything, mind you, that you can remember, every note, every bit of paper that bears on the work of these last ten months.
-And I'll show them—" he seemed to forget <span id="calibre_link-247" page-number="186" page-name="Page:There Is Confusion.djvu/192" page-index="192" page-quality="3" title="Page:There_Is_Confusion.djvu/192"></span>Morgan— "with their damned talk of entertainers."
+And I'll show them—" he seemed to forget Morgan— "with their damned talk of entertainers."
 Down the stairs he ran, still talking.